fctr-id/okta-mcp-server/README.md

 - **No client configuration**: No need to distribute OAuth credentials

 ### 🚀 **Future Evolution**
-This BETA v0.10 implementation demonstrates the OAuth proxy pattern described in our [security blog post](docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md). **Dynamic Client Registration (DCR)** support following the newer MCP specification (06-18) is planned for future releases, which will provide distributed authentication and reduced server load.
+This BETA v0.10 implementation demonstrates the OAuth proxy pattern with a combined Authorization Server/Resource Server architecture.
+The **2025-06-18 MCP specification** introduces separated Authorization/Resource Server roles with **Dynamic Client Registration (DCR)** support, which provides distributed authentication and reduced server load.

-For comparison between OAuth proxy and DCR approaches, see [Aaron Parecki's OAuth for MCP article](https://aaronparecki.com/2025/04/03/15/oauth-for-model-context-protocol).
+For comparison between combined and separated OAuth patterns, see the [MCP Authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization) and [OAuth for MCP article](https://aaronparecki.com/2025/04/03/15/oauth-for-model-context-protocol).

 ## 🏗️ Okta Configuration